isuke/git-consistent/README.md

 $ git consistent --type="feat" --subject="Implement new feature"
 The subject must begin with lowercase letters.

-$ git consistent --type="hoge" --subject="implement new feature"
+$ git consistent --type="foo" --subject="implement new feature"
-'hoge' is not defined.
+'foo' is not defined.
 You should select follow values.
 'feat', 'fix', 'docs' and 'refactor'.
 ```